Isvvc/ESG-Organizer/README.md

 ### Requirements

-* PHP 5.7 or above
+* Web server running PHP 5.7 or above
 * MySQL or MariaDB
-* Server configured to run PHP files without the .php extention in the URL
+* Web server configured to run PHP files without the .php extention in the URL

 ### Set up database